zsmj2017/Leetcode/README.md

 # Leetcode
-Here are some leetcode exercise and their solutions
+Here are some leetcode exercises and their solutions